-Traveling to 75 foreign countries is daunting when you’re a sophomore journalism student, so I scaled down my goal: 25 countries before August 15th, 2010.
-I had five-and-a-half years, a summer abroad in Spain and a new travel backpack.
+75 foreign countries is daunting when you’re a sophomore journalism student, so I scaled down my goal: 25 countries before August 15th, 2010.
+I had five-and-a-half years, a summer abroad in Spain and a blank passport.
 Ten North American and European countries gave me a good head start.

 After studying abroad, I hit a stalemate.
 Still at ten countries, having chosen domestic travel, I decided to move abroad after graduating.
 I found a job as a North American Language Assistant in Spain, working 12 hours a week at a rural high school outside Seville.